oracle/coherence-operator/docs/developer.md

 To build the operator without running any tests, do the following:

-1. Clone and check out the operator version `1.0` from the [GitHub repository](https://github.com/oracle/coherence-operator).
+1. Clone and check out the current version of the operator from the [GitHub repository](https://github.com/oracle/coherence-operator).
 2. Create a maven `settings.xml` file.
 If you already have one, ensure that the following settings are included in your default profile.
 All of the maven commands in this guide use this `settings.xml` file.

    ```xml